What Is IDX in Real Estate? A Beginner’s Guide for New Realtors

 We’ve identified a few IDX plugins and costs below:

-IDX Website Providers
+Real Estate IDX Providers

 The cost for IDX using a website builder is typically already built into their monthly or annual fees, so you don’t have to pay extra for a plugin or website developer.
 We’ve listed some IDX website providers with pricing below: